Nammavar: Development

 Nammavar was directed by K. S. Sethumadhavan and produced by B. Venkatarama Reddy under Chandamama Vijaya Combines.
 While the story and screenplay were written by Kamal Haasan (who also played the lead role of Selvam), the dialogues were written by Kanmani Subbu.
 The film's title was chosen by Ananthu.
 Cinematography was handled by Madhu Ambat, editing by N. P. Satish, and art direction by B. Chalam.
 The film was inspired by various English-language films about universities and professors including To Sir, with Love (1967), Class of 1984 (1982), and The Principal (1987).
 It was the final Tamil film directed by Sethumadhavan.

 Casting

 Gautami was Sethumadhavan and Haasan's first choice for playing Vasanthi, and got the role.
 Though Nagesh, primarily a comedian, was initially hesitant to accept the role of Prabhakar Rao, he was nonetheless cast as Haasan was adamant on him acting in the film.
 Brinda was chosen to portray Rao's daughter Nirmala, and Nammavar was the only film she ever acted in.
 According to Sethumadhavan, casting Brinda was Haasan's idea.
 Abhishek Shankar, who later gained fame for the TV series Kolangal, was initially approached to play the antagonist Ramesh, but could not accept the offer as he was committed to another film; the role went to Karan, upon Haasan's recommendation.
-Vijay Sethupathi, then aged 16, had auditioned for a role, but was rejected because of his then short height, lean physique and inability to grow facial hair.
+Vijay Sethupathi, then aged 16, had auditioned for the role of a college student, but was rejected because of his then short height, lean physique and inability to grow facial hair.